FBX#

 Nota

 Blender now only supports complex node-based shading.
-FBX having a fixed pipeline-like support of materials, this add-on uses the generic wrapper featured by Blender to convert between both.
+FBX having a fixed pipeline-like support of materials, this add-on converts between them.

 Properties#